zgod37/bank_acct_analyzer/readme.md

 This program can generate two types of graphs:

-A simple line graph plotting your account balances over time
+A simple line graph plotting your account balances over time, with option to combine accounts
 ![](https://github.com/zgod37/bank_acct_analyzer/blob/master/graphs/line_example.png)

 A stacked bar graph plotting the amounts spent each month at specific locations, chosen by you!